 Follow the Tuolumne River as it goes from a lazy river to a series of powerful cascades and falls down to the Glen Aulin High Sierra Camp.
-The trail begins on a gravel road to Soda Springs (see Soda Springs in 0-5 Miles) through a mix of forest and meadows backdropped by the dramatic peaks of the Cathedral Range.
+The trail begins on a gravel road to Soda Springs (see Soda Springs for description) through a mix of forest and meadows backdropped by the dramatic peaks of the Cathedral Range.

 Continue on the Pacific Crest Trail through a mix of forest and meadows, crossing a couple creeks.
 After a wide bend in the river, the trail begins descending into the canyon, crossing over smooth landscapes of granite broken up by sections of forest.

 The river, once lazily meandering through the meadows, now frequently drops and cascades over the rocks.
 A granite outcropping features an interesting pile of younger, gray volcanic rock that’s piled up on the opposite side of the raging river being pinched below.
 Open views into the Grand Canyon of the Tuolumne River spread out to the west, and you begin your descent in earnest.
 The trail drops through the forest to a lovely twin bridge over Tuolumne River and the beginning of a string of continuous cascades.
 The trail winds down into the canyon over the granite and through the forest, frequently coming alongside this delightful section of river.